California Dreaming, California Stressing: The Pressure of Financial Perfection

 About the Author

 Mariah is a dedicated financial therapist and the driving force behind Koru Financial Therapy.
-With a deep understanding of the unique financial challenges faced by Californians, Mariah specializes in helping individuals, couples, families, and solopreneurs navigate financial anxiety and build a path toward financial peace.
+With a deep understanding of the unique financial challenges Californians face, Mariah specializes in helping individuals, couples, families, and solopreneurs navigate financial anxiety and build a path toward financial peace.
 Combining expertise in finances and therapeutic techniques, Mariah is committed to empowering clients to achieve financial growth, strength, and tranquility.
 When not working, Mariah enjoys exploring the scenic beauty of California and finding inspiration in its vibrant communities.

 Mariah Hudler